Haijo7/Discord-to-Minecraft-chat-bot/README.md

 # Discord to Minecraft chat bot

 Make the chat on your Minecraft server appear on your Discord server, and the other way around.
+This doesn't require any mods or plugins and should be compatible with most versions of the game, including snapshots and modded versions.

 ## Installation